 A Scranton native, Dr. Cheryl Bessoir graduated from Penn State University with a BS in Health and Physical Education and National Certification in Athletic Training.
 She then went to study further at National College of Chiropractic, earning a BS in Human Biology and a Doctorate of Chiropractic.
 For the next 21 years, Dr. Bessoir practiced as a chiropractor in the Scranton and Dunmore area.
 She then "retired" from private practice and resumed her education by earning a Master of Science degree in Physician Assistant Studies from Marywood University and worked as a PA in Neurosurgery, Psychiatry and Dermatology.
 In January 2011, Dr. Bessoir joined the Marywood PA Program as a clinical instructor and clinical coordinator.
 She has 3 daughters, Ashley, Amy and Abby and lives in Dunmore.

-Mrs. Marie Bonavoglia graduated from the University of Scranton and the Scranton Medical Technology Consortium with a Bachelor of Science degree in Medical Technology.
+Dr. Marie Bonavoglia graduated from the University of Scranton and the Scranton Medical Technology Consortium with a Bachelor of Science degree in Medical Technology.
 She received the "Distinguished Clinical Medical Technology Student" award upon graduation.
 She then worked as a medical technologist at Moses Taylor Hospital for 14 years.
 After her time at Moses Taylor Hospital, Marie set up a physician's office laboratory and continued to run and manage the laboratory for the next 2 years.
 She then returned to school and received a Masters degree in Physician Assistant Studies from Marywood University.
 While at Marywood University, she earned the "Distinguished Graduate Student" award, top clinical student award and the Thomas J. Keenan Memorial Award.
 Marie went on to practice in hematology/oncology before joining the faculty of the Marywood University physician assistant program as the academic coordinator in 2007.
-She continues to work part-time in emergency medicine.
-She is currently working on a doctoral degree in human development with an emphasis on health promotion at Marywood University.
+She continues to work part-time in Internal Medicine.
+She recently completed on a doctoral degree in human development with an emphasis on health promotion at Marywood University.
 She resides in Dunmore with her husband, Vince, and her three children, Nina, Mia and Vinny.

-Graduated in 2001 from King's College with B.S. in physician assistant studies.
-Practiced for two years in Cardiothoracic Surgery at a local Scranton hospital, and in 2004 joined a local Hematology/Oncology Practice in Dunmore, where she still practices one day per week.
+Heather Walters graduated in 2001 from King's College with B.S. in physician assistant studies.
+She practiced for two years in Cardiothoracic Surgery at a local Scranton hospital, and then for nine years in Hematology/Oncology.
+She currently works part-time in a Family Practice Clinic.
 She received her Masters in Physician Assistant Studies in 2006 from the University of Nebraska.
-She resides in Greenfield Township with her husband and family.
+She resides in Greenfield Township with her husband and two daughters.

 Dr. Blondek is a pediatrician in the greater Scranton, Pennsylvania area.
 He is the Director of Physician Health Alliance Pediatric Division and the Founder & Director of the Pediatric Nursery & Neonatal Program at Moses Taylor Hospital.